-Connecting Generations together by capturing the raw, real, 100% unscripted moments through quality photographs, films and albums.
-I call Dallas Fort Worth area home, but also have the love and ability to travel worldwide
+Connecting generations together by capturing the raw, real, 100% unscripted moments through quality photographs, films and albums.
+Calling Dallas Fort Worth area home, but also have the love and ability to travel worldwide

 WHAT IMAGE IS YOUR FAVORITE AND WHY?